eirho/eirho.github.io/_posts/2022-10-22-my-journey.md

 ## eJPT

 The eJPT really stood out to me, not just as a beginner level certificate, but as a hands-on practical pentest certification.
 INE provides a free PTS course for preparation for the eJPT exam.
+I studied for the eJPT partially from INE and mostly from TryHackMe.

+## TryHackMe

-I studied for the eJPT partially from INE and mostly from TryHackMe, I spent the majority of my time completing the paths provided in a particular sequence being; Intro to CC, complete beginner, pre security, web fundamentals, jr penetration tester and cyber defense.
+I spent the majority of my time completing the paths provided in a particular sequence being;

+* Intro to Cybersecurity
+* Complete Beginner
+* Pre-Security
+* Web Fundamanetals
+* Jr Pentetration Tester
+* Cyber Defense

+In this sequence I was able to climb to top 2% on THM.